gnir-work/nmap-master-slave/README.md

 **PLEASE NOTE:** In order for the master to know about the slave you will need to **add the port** to `SLAVE_PORTS` list in `master.py`

 ## Running the master
-When running the master you will be asked to pass several flags
+When running the master you will be asked to pass several flags:
-* -f, --file -> The name of the file which will contain the list of ips (can be relative or absolute path)
+* `-f`, `--file` -> The name of the file which will contain the list of ips (can be relative or absolute path)
-* --divide -> A flag which indicates whether an ips range should be a single job for one slave or should the master divide the range to single ips and each ip will be considered a job for a slave (default `True`)
+* `--divide` -> A flag which indicates whether an ips range should be a single job for one slave or should the master divide the range to single ips and each ip will be considered a job for a slave (default `True`)
-* --flags -> The parameters that were explained the __parameters section__ above.
+* `--flags` -> The parameters that were explained the __parameters section__ above.
-* -p, --ports -> The ports that will be scanned in the nmap scan.
+* `-p`, `--ports` -> The ports that will be scanned in the nmap scan.

 ## Examples
 on slave machine: